About Me

 What does this mean?

-For me, this was the flip switch of my carreer.
+For me, this was the turning point of my carreer.

 I'll explain.

-I've studied programming for many years (started when I was 15) and I was a great student that apparently would become a great developer.
+I've studied programming for many years (I started when I was 15) and I was a great student who apparently would become a great developer.
 But even though my grades were good, I always felt something was off.
-I was trying hard to be a developer by making nonsense software with deep abstractions, complex architechtures and logic.
+I was trying hard to be a developer by making nonsensical software with deep abstractions, complex architechtures, and logic.

-What I didn't realize at that time is I just wasn't building something.
+What I didn't realize at that time was that I just wasn't building something.
 Something that was truly useful.

-A developer doesn't exist to be a logic nerd that creates beautiful code only.
+A developer doesn't exist to be a logic nerd who creates beautiful code only.
 A developer should actually be a builder.
-A builder of software that solves real life problems and helps people in the most diversified ways.
+A builder of software that solves real-life problems and helps people in the most diversified ways.

-My framework of choice doesn't matter that much.
-My language of choice matters a little more.
-My code quality has to be good.
+My code quality has to be good, though.
 But it will never be perfect.
-So what matters the most is…
+So what matters the most then?

 I'm driven by the challenge of creating useful and enjoyable software.